The Spiritual Exercises of Ignatius Loyola are the bedrock of Ignatian Spirituality

 The FSE is a four-week retreat in daily life, with a choice of four retreats.
 It involves a commitment to daily prayer from Monday to Thursday and a Sunday exercise.
 Retreatants usually meet weekly during the retreat and share their experience in spiritual conversation facilitated by trained guides.
 The FSE can always be adapted to the particular needs and circumstances of those making the retreat.

 We can connect you with local spiritual conversation guides who give the FSE to parishes, pastoral teams, prayer groups, teaching staff, ecumenical groups and individuals.
-We work in collaboration with CIS teams, CLC and other Ignatian partners.
+We work in collaboration with Spiritual Directors, Christian Life Community (CLC) and other Ignatian partners.

 Praying an FSE retreat can bring us swiftly back into relationship with a personal God and the meaning and direction of our life journey.
 It slows us down, to reground us in what matters.